BIOS3010/Module-1-Unix-Python/exercises/Unix-1.md

 # Working and navigating with directories/folders
 Your computer organizes files and directories (these are sometimes called "folders") in a file system.
 As you probably already know, files contain data and information, and directories contain files and/or other directories.
 On your computer, you are probably used to clicking on files and folders to navigate around in them.
 On the shell, however, all oparations has to be done using commands.
 Here, we will learn the basic (and important) commands allowing us to move around in the file system on our computer.

-## 1.3.1 Printing our current position ("where we are) in the filesystem
+## 1.3.1 Printing our current position ("where we are") in the filesystem
 Type in the following command in the terminal
 ```bash
 pwd